Introduction: Why innovation isn't a luxury

 The six building blocks of a strong Innovation Strategy

 RevelX developed the Innovation Strategy Canvas, a framework based on hundreds of innovation programs.
-The six components:
+It consists of these six components:

 1. Drivers of disruption – What major trends, technologies, and customer needs could reshape your industry?